 Program Performance Requirements

 Nursing is a practice discipline, and the baccalaureate nursing education program prepares nurse generalists.
 All nursing students must demonstrate a wide variety of cognitive, interpersonal, and motor skills.
 A list of core program performance standards is available from the nursing department.
 The university will provide reasonable accommodations to eligible students who can demonstrate need based on a qualifying disability in accordance with the applicable law.
 Students seeking reasonable accommodations must request them in a timely manner in order to avoid scheduling delays.
 A minimum of 30 days advance notice prior to the start of a semester is required because of the complex nature of clinical and laboratory courses.
-Consultation related to reasonable accommodations is available through the Office of Disability Services.
+Consultation related to reasonable accommodations is available through the Office of Accessibility Resources and Services.

 Progression for Students